Call Waterford Family and Cosmetic Dentistry at 910-519-1624 if you have a dental emergency.

 Emergency dental care is a general dental solution that treats urgent dental problems.
 Some of the most prevalent dental emergencies that our dental team treats include:

-• Knocked-Out Tooth: If you have just lost a tooth, hold it by the crown, or the top part of the tooth.
+- Knocked-Out Tooth: If you have just lost a tooth, hold it by the crown, or the top part of the tooth.
 Gently rinse it in water and put it in a cup of milk to take to our office.
-If a lost tooth is preserved in this way, we may be able to reattach it within one hour of loss.
+If you preserve a lost tooth in this way, we may be able to reattach it within one hour of loss.

-• Broken Dental Restorations: Call our dental office if you have a broken dental crown or dental bridge.
-Do not try to use glue or any other material to try and replace your restoration as this can damage your teeth and gums.
+- Broken Dental Restorations: Call our dental office if you have a broken dental crown or dental bridge.
+Do not try to use glue or any other material to replace your restoration, as this can damage your teeth and gums.
 Take an over-the-counter pain reliever to ease your discomfort before you visit our office.
 We will help create a brand new restoration for you.

 Preventative Dental Care

 If we find any problems, we can create a personalized treatment plan for you to address the issue head-on.
-Not visiting the dentist enough or ignoring signs of dental problems will increase your chance of encountering a dental emergency.
-As problems worsen, more will need to be done to treat the problem which can also increase the cost of treatment.
+Not visiting the dentist enough or ignoring signs of dental problems will increase your chances of encountering a dental emergency.
+As problems worsen, you’ll need to do more to treat the problem, which can also increase the cost of treatment.
 Care for your teeth and schedule regular appointments in our office to prevent these problems.

 Emergency Dentistry FAQs